Social Icons

 Directed by Christopher McQuarrie

-Our team is up against a rouge AI called The Entity.
-We see first-hand from the film start, what the AI is capable of and now our team, led by Hunt are on the impossible task to stop this AI.
+This time, Hunt’s team is up against a rogue AI called The Entity.
+From the start of the film, we see what the AI is capable of, and now it’s up to Hunt and his team to take on the impossible task of stopping it.

-If you have been watching all the movies, Ilsa has been working with the Ethan and his team since Rouge Nation (MI5) and she was in Fallout (MI6).
-Retrieving the key from Ilsa was not going to be easy, not because she is not willing to play ball, the bounty hunters after her are brutal.
-Before setting off on the mission, Ethan infiltrates an intelligence meeting and learns what the key was to be used for.
-The AI, which was created to sabotage systems, went sentient, and has hacked into all the major defence systems in the world.
-Every major power player is aware of this rouge AI and seek to control it, hence the key.
-It is believed it will give some sort of control over the AI, but no-one knows exactly what the key does and how it ties to the AI.
+If you’ve been following the series, you’ll remember Ilsa has been working with Ethan and his team since Rouge Nation (MI5) and returned in Fallout (MI6).
+Retrieving the key from Ilsa isn’t easy—not because she’s unwilling to help, but because the bounty hunters after her are relentless.
+Before starting his mission, Ethan infiltrates an intelligence meeting to learn what the key is meant to unlock.
+It turns out the AI, originally designed to sabotage systems, has gone sentient and hacked into all the world’s major defense systems.
+Every global power is now aware of this rogue AI and is racing to control it.
+The key is believed to hold some sort of control over the AI, though no one knows exactly how it works or what it does.

-Ethan, upon being told of the mission from the start, was warned not to go rogue as he always does, but Ethan has his own thoughts on who should have the key that could give them the ultimate power.
+From the start, Ethan is warned not to go rogue as he often does, but he has his own thoughts on who should control the key—and the ultimate power it represents.

 Transformers: Rise of the Beasts (2023)